 Great work is being done in these programs to map out pollution and share it with the world.
 In all these cases, the work is using large datasets, conflating data from different sources, hosting on cloud servers, and configuring simple user map interfaces.

 - World Air Quality Index project – a map of comparable air quality measurement of all major cities.

 - World Air Map – a continuous map of global air quality

 - Global Alliance on Health Pollution – a set of thematic maps that illustrate different pollution levels

 How can you gain GIS skills to measure pollution

 If you are a young GIS analyst or student, you probably studied very local issues like a habitat.
 Then you learned to make project maps on your local computer and software.
-This is the baseline skill that most GIS programs teach.
+This is the baseline skill that most GIS Online Certificate Programs teach.
 In order to address larger issues like climate change and pollution, we encourage you to shoot professionally higher.
 You can do this by pursuing enterprise skills that teach how to build map systems in the cloud.
 This includes GIS courses that focus on cloud architecture, data management, data collection workflows, data science, and dashboarding.
 Let’s elevate more GIS professionals to help convey our knowledge to a new generation of GIS analysts that are eager to use GIS to measure climate change.